Who is on the Council, and what seats do they fill?

 Oregon Sea Grant

 Karina Nielsen is the director of the Oregon Sea Grant (OSG) program based at Oregon State University.
-OSG mission is to promote discovery, understanding, and resilience for the coastal communities and ecosystems in Oregon.
-Karina also serves as an ex-officio council member of Oregon’s Ocean Policy Advisory Council (OPAC), chair of the OPAC Science & Technical Advisory Committee, and on the board of the California Ocean Science Trust.
-Previously she was the executive director of the Estuary & Ocean Science Center, and a professor of biology at San Francisco State University and Sonoma State University.
-She earned her Ph.D. in Zoology from Oregon State University in 1998 and a B.S in Biology from Brooklyn College, City University of New York in 1992.
+OSG's mission is to promote discovery, understanding, and resilience for the coastal communities and ecosystems in Oregon.
+Karina also serves as an ex-officio council member of Oregon’s Ocean Policy Advisory Council (OPAC), chair of the OPAC Science & Technical Advisory Committee, and board member of the California Ocean Science Trust.
+Previously she was the executive director of the Estuary & Ocean Science Center and a professor of biology at San Francisco State University and Sonoma State University.
+She earned her Ph.D. in Zoology from Oregon State University in 1998 and a B.S. in Biology from Brooklyn College, City University of New York in 1992.

 FRAN RECHT